 Would you like a real estate career with a stable and steady income, guaranteed days off and a five-day workweek?
 Then being a real estate agent is NOT the job for you.
 Real estate is an unpredictable industry where the stakes are high.
 You’re responsible for the biggest transaction of someone’s life, so there is a lot of pressure not to screw up.
 On the flip side, there’s nothing more rewarding than helping someone find their dream home, especially in a competitive housing market.
 If you’re thinking about becoming a real estate agent, consider the following:

 You’re your own boss

-Pro: You have control over your own hours and the freedom of time and movement.
+Pro: If you get into real estate, you’ll likely have control over your own hours and the freedom of time and movement.
 You’re not chained to a desk all day and there’s no time card to punch.
 It can feel very liberating.
 I tend to work from home, which gives me more time to spend with my family.

 Con: You’re working when everyone else is off.
 Most of your customers have 9-to-5 jobs, so they’ll likely sign a contract or do a walkthrough in the evening.
 And don’t forget those weekend open house tours.
 Planning a Saturday brunch with your friend?
 Forget it.
 Your new bestie is your client, especially on the weekends.

 Pro: After taking real estate classes at an accredited real estate school and passing the exam, you’ll need to be the expert on all things real estate.
 As an agent you know the ins and outs of your community.
 You can recite neighborhood comps in your sleep.
 You know what areas have the highest-ranking schools.
 And you have more specific knowledge, like whether that newly listed bungalow is in a flood plain, which would require costlier insurance.
 Your clients can rely on you to be their trusted advisor because you’re the expert.